starwisp/Civizard-tileset-archeology/README.md

 ![myror](https://github.com/starwisp/Civizard-tileset-archeology/assets/4465384/52cb83ea-379f-4326-8c95-dc94d5496f1c)
 <b>Myror tiles from world1.bmf; mushroom forest highlighted (cheers @simbey, found a magic forest for you).
 Compare with above picture with highlighted forst: Same tiles as regular forest, just in another palette.
 Very clever way of dealing with the limited hardware resources of the PSX</b>

-So now we reduced the files from world0.bmf and world1.bmf each to one *.tim file for landmarks, one bin file for tiles, four bin files for palettes (more on that later).
+So now we reduced the files from world0.bmf and world1.bmf each to one *.tim file for landmarks, one bin file for tiles and four bin files for palettes (more on that later).
 Let us see if this stays like that.

 #### 5.5.
 Now on to the 4 CLUT files (what are they for?)